icpdemospe/akka-cluster-icp/README.md

-# akka-java-cluster-openshift
+# akka-java-cluster-ibm-cloud
-An Akka Java cluster OpenShift demo application
+An Akka Java cluster IBM Cloud Private demo application

 This is an amazing way to visualize Akka Cluster behavior, and demonstrate core reactive systems principles!